beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 8:30AM - Bacolod City, PH (~~S~~-~~E~~-~~M~~~~R~~~~J~~)

-It's often said in self-improvement circles that habits make you who you are.<!-- excerpt-end --> I think it goes something like:
+It's often said in self-improvement circles that habits make you who you are.<!-- excerpt-end --> It goes something like:

 > Your thoughts influence your actions, which influence your habits, which ultimately shape your life - as you are what you do repeatedly.